kanavgoyal781/fault-tolerant-ingestion-pipeline/README.md

 * Handles missing/nullable fields (`canonical_website`, `taxonomy`, dates, etc.) gracefully.
 * Optional fields fall back to `None` or empty lists instead of breaking the run.
 * **Mandatory failures** (no `_id`, no resolvable `url`, or empty `text`) cause the document to be skipped and sent to the **Dead Letter Queue** rather than crashing the pipeline.
+* If a new document has an external ID that has been seen before, then the previous record gets overwritten with the new record

 ### 🛡️ Key Technical Features